G5 Sahel

+A series of new military juntas in the region prompted several countries to withdraw from the G5 Sahel alliance.
+On 15 May 2022, Mali announced its withdrawal from the alliance following its 2021 coup d'état.
+On 3 December 2023, Burkina Faso and Niger announced their withdrawals from the alliance following their 2022 and 2023 coups respectively.
+On 6 December 2023, the remaining members Chad and Mauritania announced the dissolution of the alliance.

 History

 On 1 August 2014, France launched a counterterrorism mission, Operation Barkhane, deploying 3,000 soldiers in the member states of G5 Sahel.
 On 20 December, G5 Sahel, with the backing of the African Union, called on the United Nations Security Council to set up an international force to "neutralize armed groups, help national reconciliation, and establish stable democratic institutions in Libya."
 This was met with opposition from Algeria.

 In June 2017, France requested that the United Nations Security Council approve the deployment of a counterterrorism task force consisting of 10,000 soldiers to G5 Sahel.
 The German Bundeswehr has agreed to contribute around 900 troops of its own to help the mission.
 They will mostly be utilized in the Gao region of Northern Mali for surveillance purposes.
 The European Union agreed to provide 50 million euros towards financing the force.
 Russia and China expressed support for the operation, while the United States and the United Kingdom did not agree about financing.
 France and the U.S. reached an agreement on 20 June 2017.
 The next day, the United Nations Security Council unanimously approved the deployment of a G5 Sahel counterterrorism task force.
 On 29 June, French Foreign Affairs Minister Jean-Yves Le Drian announced that the French military would cooperate with G5 Sahel.